 Making a Down Payment on a Business Vehicle

 Many types of businesses require a specialized vehicle.
 A mobile dog grooming service or a food truck are excellent examples.
-And if you’re going to be involved in any type of service business, like home repairs, you’ll certainly need a pickup truck or a van.
+And if you’re going to be involved in any type of service business, like home repairs, you’ll likely need a pickup truck or a van.

 But even if you don’t need specialized equipment, you may need a new vehicle specifically for your business.
 Many businesses require significant time on the road, either selling, delivering a product, or even if you are a rideshare driver.
 While you may be able to do that with your current vehicle, you may also need to trade up to a vehicle that’s more appropriate for the business you’re going into.

-Not only can using your car for your business assist you in making more money, but you can deduct business use of your car on your taxes.
+Not only can using your car for your business assist you in making more money you can deduct business use of your car on your taxes.
 If you buy a new car for your business, you may be able to deduct depreciation of over $40,000 in the first four years of business use.

 Keeping a Cash Cushion